TicketsBot/docs/src/dashboard/reaction-panels.md

 ## Creating A Panel
 In order to create a reaction panel, head over to the web dashboard and select your server.
 If unfamiliar with how to do that, read our [guide on the web dashboard here](../setup/dashboard.md).

-Once on your server's main settings page, select `Reaction Panels` in the top navigation bar to be taken to the reaction panel configuration page which looks as follows:
+Once on your server's main settings page, select `Ticket Panels` in the top navigation bar to be taken to the reaction panel configuration page which looks as follows:

 ![Reaction panel page](../img/panels_navbar.webp)